Kwesi-dev/twitter-clone/README.md

 # twitter-clone
-still under development...
-I am developing this twitter clone with mern stack.
+I developed this twitter clone with mern stack to actually improve my skills.